 The preliminary report indicates that there were only two local smoke detectors in the bunk room, but they apparently were not a part of a fire safety system, nor were they a part of a boat wide fire warning system.
 As a result, if or when the smoke alarms activated, the sleeping crew would not be alerted to their activation because they were local alarms, and not a part of a vessel wide system.
 Further, there was apparently no fire suppression system onboard, which was or could have been activated to address the fire when it was identified.
 There is also no indication in the preliminary report that the crew had fire extinguishers, fire hoses, or other fire safety equipment available to them, or which they attempted to use, during this incident.

 The Board will likely be investigating whether the CONCEPTION was in compliance with all fire safety standards and contained all of the required safety equipment and fire suppression systems onboard.
 The preliminary report makes no mention of the CONCEPTION being outfitted with an automatic fire suppression system, makes no mention of fire extinguishers, and, apparently, the crew made no attempts to fight the fire before they evacuated the vessel.
 The Board will also be looking at the CONCEPTION’s owners, and the policies and procedures they set out, and what, if any auditing procedures they employed to ensure that their policies and procedures were being followed by the crew, with regards the crew’s watch standards, and the use, upkeep and maintenance of any fire equipment that may have been onboard.

-Stepp & Sullivan, PC is a maritime law firm, with extensive experience in Maritime casualties, casualties involving Coast Guard and National Transportation Safety Board investigations, Limitation Act suits, and has experience in handling thousands of serious injury and wrongful death maritime claims during the past 35 years, including claims from crewmembers, passengers, and bystanders
+Stepp Law Firm is a maritime law firm, with extensive experience in Maritime casualties, casualties involving Coast Guard and National Transportation Safety Board investigations, Limitation Act suits, and has to experience in handling thousands of serious injury and wrongful death maritime claims during the past 35 years, including claims from crewmembers, passengers, and bystanders